wmjjmwwmj/VMBook/README.md

 1. Capture important moments and summarize visual content.
 2. Query your Memobook to provide life suggestions.
-3. Reflection on your day. 吾日三省吾身
+3. Reflection on your day.
 4. Timestamp and GPS location